j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

 ### Deploying Your Own Application

-Let's deploy the exaample flask + NGINX multi-container application from the previous workshop.
+Let's deploy the example flask + NGINX multi-container application from the previous workshop, using the CLI.

+Note that we are choosing to use the [bitnami](https://hub.docker.com/r/bitnami/nginx) version of NGINX instead of the default [nginx](https://hub.docker.com/_/nginx/) because the bitnami image does not run as root.

+There are security concerns with Docker containers that run as root, and OpenShift has controls in place that will prevent containers from running as root.

 ##### Build the images